On amenable Hilbert-Schmidt stable groups: A few observations on MAP groups

 \begin{lemma} If $G$ is a solvable subgroup of a topological group $K$, then $\overline G$ is solvable. \end{lemma} \begin{proof} Since $G$ is solvable, there is a finite series $1 \triangleleft G_1 \triangleleft G_2 \triangleleft \ldots \triangleleft G$ with all $G_{i+1}/G_i$ abelian.
 Then we have a finite series $1 \triangleleft \overline{G_1} \triangleleft \overline{G_2} \triangleleft \ldots \triangleleft \overline G$ and we only need to prove that $\overline{ G_{i+1}}/ \overline{ G_i}$ is abelian.
 More generally, if $G/H$ is abelian, then $\overline G/ \overline H$ is abelian.
 Indeed, let $x, y \in \overline G$.
 Then $x = \lim x_n, y= \lim y_n$, and $x_n y_n x_n^{-1}y_n^{-1}\in H$.
 Then $x y x^{-1}y^{-1} = \lim x_n y_n x_n^{-1}y_n^{-1}\in \overline H$, which means that $\overline G/\overline H$ is abelian. \end{proof}

 \begin{proposition} Let $G$ be a MAP solvable group.
 Then the intersection of all finite index normal subgroups of $G$ is abelian.
-In particular, $G$ is abelian-by-RF. \end{proposition} \begin{proof} By $N\lhd_f G$ we will mean that $N$ is a normal finite index subgroup of $G$.
+In particular, $G$ is abelian-by-residually finite. \end{proposition} \begin{proof} Recall the notation $N\lhd_f G$ means that $N$ is a normal finite index subgroup of $G$.
 Let